nccgroup/shocker/README.md

 * Implement some form of progress indicator for slow tasks
 * Fix problem with proxy returning 200 for unavailable URLs/false positives
 * Add Windows and *nix colour support
+* Add a timeout in interactive mode for commands which don't return, e.g. /bin/cat /dev/zero
 * Prettify
 * Add support for scanning and explointing SSH and SMTP? https://isc.sans.edu/diary/Shellshock+via+SMTP/18879
 * Add SOCKS proxy support, potentailly using https://github.com/rpicard/socksonsocks/ from Rober Picard